Business picks up pace in China, but global virus spread may slow recovery

 As of Monday, only nine of mainland China’s 31 regions have not lowered emergency response levels on the epidemic, including Beijing.

-The “China Economic Recovery Index” (CERI) compiled by WeBank, a digital bank initiated by China’s tech giant Tencent (0700.HK), based on aggregated mobility data, suggests that around 68% of business activities, including manufacturing and consumption, have resumed.
+The “China Economic Recovery Index” (CERI) compiled by WeBank, a digital bank initiated by China’s tech giant Tencent, based on aggregated mobility data, suggests that around 68% of business activities, including manufacturing and consumption, have resumed.

 Graphic: China Economic Recovery Index of 2019 and 2020 - here